top of page

 IMG_5526_EDIT.jpg

-Dredging maintains and improves the width, depth and length of the Port’s waterways so the Port can continue to bring in large vessels that require more water depth to safely operate
+Dredging maintains and improves the width, depth and length of the Port’s waterways so the Port can continue to bring in large vessels that require more water depth to safely operate.

 Why is dredging so important?